-- Saturated fats IMPROVE YOUR IMMUNE SYSTEM because your white blood cells need adequate amounts of saturated fat to properly recognise and destroy foreign invaders like viruses, bacteria, and fungi.
+- Saturated fats IMPROVE YOUR IMMUNE SYSTEM because your white blood cells need adequate amounts of saturated fat to properly recognize and destroy foreign invaders like viruses, bacteria, and fungi.

 - Saturated fat PROTECTS OUR DIGESTIVE TRACT due to its antimicrobial properties that protect us against harmful microorganisms.

-- We have now seen that our blood vessels become damaged due to the irritation caused by free radicals or because the vessels are structurally weak – BTW the biggest culprit being a high-carb diet.
-When the body recognizes that blood vessels are damaged cholesterol is sent to REPAIR THE BLOOD VESSEL DAMAGE.
+- We have now seen that our blood vessels become damaged due to the irritation caused by free radicals or because the vessels are structurally weak.
+Which we now understand, the biggest culprit being a high-carb diet.
+When the body recognizes that blood vessels are damaged, cholesterol is sent to REPAIR THE BLOOD VESSEL DAMAGE.

 - Just like saturated fats, cholesterol is also responsible for creating STRONG CELL MEMBRANES.
-Diet high in omega-6 oils or vegetable oils tends to weaken your cellular walls. cholesterol is sent to these tissues to give its structural integrity.
+A diet high in omega-6 oils, or vegetable oils tend to weaken your cellular walls.
+Cholesterol is sent to these tissues to give its structural integrity.

 - Cholesterol is the building block of many critical hormones.
 Contrary to what we have been told, cholesterol is actually a fundamental BUILDING BLOCK FOR ESSENTIAL HORMONES that help us deal with stress and protect us against cancer and heart disease.
 It is also vital to the PRODUCTION OF SEX HORMONES like estrogen, testosterone, estrogen, and progesterone.

 - Cholesterol allows our bodies to ABSORB VITAMIN D. Vitamin D is an essential fat-soluble vitamin needed for healthy bones, a healthy nervous system, insulin production, reproduction, the immune system, proper growth, mineral metabolism, and muscle tone.